Global photo exhibit captures a day in life of world

 The pictures are a tiny portion of some 100,000 photos from 165 countries which were submitted by people across the world in May to the www.ADAY.org project.

-The 45 pictures were shown on 85,733 major digital display screens on Monday, including Times Square in New York, which organisers estimated would reach an audience of 46 million.
+The 45 pictures were shown on 85,733 major digital display screens on Monday, including Times Square in New York, which organisers esimated would reach an audience of 46 million.

 "The whole idea about the project was to show everyday life and to capture one day in the life of the world today and to send that to the future and to show our fellow man right now," said Jeppe Wickstrom, one of the people behind the foundation which organised the project.